 We have a large screen TV on board where we will be displaying many photographs of birds, etc, that we may see on our journey.

-RiverQuest has a fully enclosed heated cabin, enough to take the chill off, but, please DRESS WARM (and in layers) because you will want to be outside for most of the journey observing our wintering wildlife up close.
+RiverQuest has a fully enclosed heated cabin, enough to take the chill off, but, please DRESS WARM (and in layers) because you will want to be outside for parts of the journey observing our wintering wildlife up close.

 There will be complimentary coffee and tea on-board.

-If you do not have your own, there is also a limited supply of pretty darn good binoculars on loan for the cruise.
+Bring your camera and your binoculars.
+If you do not have your own binoculars, there is a hefty supply of pretty darn good binoculars on loan for the cruise.

 HADDAM, CT, Eagle Landing State Park, 1 Marine Park.
 Off Route 82/Bridge Road.